 For the three-day trip, I brought three or four pieces each of tops, bottoms, and pajamas, and we rotated through all of them.
 If Gemma felt damp (from sweat, drool, or diaper leaks), I changed her immediately into dry clothes to make sure she stayed warm, especially in the evenings.
-Eventually, I plan to invest in a few sets of merino wool base layers for her to wear while camping, hiking, and all-around adventuring.

 Here’s an in-depth guide I wrote on how to dress infants and toddlers for cold weather.

 8. Bring a safe and comfortable spot for your baby to sit and sleep during the day.